tkavirmed/tkavirmed/content/about.md

 hidePagination: true
 ---

-I am an incoming MS/Ph.D. candidate in Applied Economics and Management at Cornell University.
-I finished my undergraduate degree in International Agriculture and Rural Development and Environment and Sustainability from Cornell University in May 2022.
+I hold a dual Bachelor's degree in International Agriculture and Rural Development and the Environment and Sustainability, and a Master's degree in Applied Economics and Management from [Cornell University](https://www.cornell.edu).
+Currently, I work as a Research Data Analyst at the [Center on Food Security and the Environment (FSE)](https://fse.fsi.stanford.edu) and [the Environmental Change and Human Outcomes (ECHO)](https://www.stanfordecholab.com) Lab at Stanford University.
+I am originally from Gobi-Altai, Mongolia.

-I am interested in a broad range of questions at the intersection of international development and environment.
-Specifically, I am interested in questions like how and to what extent changing climate affects the wellbeing of the people in the agricultural areas in developing countries.
-To answer these questions, I use the tools of economics and data science as well as remote sensing.
+My interests lie at the intersection of international development and the environment.
+Specifically, I explore questions such as how—and to what extent—climate change affects the well-being of people living in agricultural regions of developing countries, and what kinds of adaptation and resilience programs national governments and international donors should invest in.
+To investigate these issues, I use tools from economics, data science, and remote sensing.

+In my free time, I play soccer, basketball, or Polo whenever I can.
+I also [read](/library) but not as much as I should.